yjyao/practical-python/Notes/02_Working_with_data/02_Containers.md

 into it just as you did above.
 However, you are reading the values from a file now.

-We’ll use this data structure to quickly lookup the price of a given stock name.
+We'll use this data structure to quickly lookup the price of a given stock name.

-A few little tips that you’ll need for this part.
-First, make sure you use the `csv` module just as you did before—there’s no need to reinvent the wheel here.
+A few little tips that you'll need for this part.
+First, make sure you use the `csv` module just as you did before—there's no need to reinvent the wheel here.

 ```python